ClegDrop/Boss-Bar-Offset/README.md

 # Boss Bar Adjustment
-Minor plugin used to set the boss HP bar to the top of the screen when locked to top-middle position.
+Minor plugin used to set the boss HP bar to the top of the screen when locked to the top-middle position.